Food & Drink

+We have created dishes that are known on Nevis as Hermitage specialties.
 Distinctly home-cooking, maximizing local ingredients and techniques, Hermitage is the only kitchen on the island that makes use of a traditional wood-burning oven.
-The smell of roasts, simmering sauces and sautés wafts out of the kitchen.
-So does the sound of the ladies chattering away in local dialect.
+The smell of roasts, simmering sauces and sautées wafts out of the kitchen.
+So does the sound of laughter and local dialect.

 Our Rum Collection